Publishing Case Studies with Authors of Recent Books

 Designed with an audience of fellow writers in mind, From Manuscript to Marketplace offers candid conversations about the current realities of publicity, social media, virtual events, working with agents and editors, and more.
-This year, we will also examine the rise of virtual events and unique marketing strategies.
+Each event provides a unique portrait of the collaborative process behind the scenes.

 Each panel discussion will take place via Zoom and include time for a Q&A. All writers are encouraged to attend, especially new authors looking to learn more about the business of writing and publishing.

 Emilio Fraia and Zoë Perry in conversation with Tynan Kogane